ansible/ansible/docsite/rst/playbooks_filters.rst

 For the first two files in the list, the default mode will be determined by the umask of the system as the `mode=` parameter will not be sent to the file module while the final file will receive the `mode=0444` option.

+.. note:: If you are "chaining" additional filters after the `default(omit)` filter, you should instead do something like this:
+      `"{{ foo | default(None) | some_filter or omit }}"`.
+In this example, the default `None` (python null) value will cause the later filters to fail, which will trigger the `or omit` portion of the logic.
+Using omit in this manner is very specific to the later filters you're chaining though, so be prepared for some trial and error if you do this.

 .. _list_filters: